- Home

 Wisconsin Property Taxes

 You may use www.paymentservicenetwork.com This is a third-party vendor and a convenience fee will be charged.
-The fee is 2.75% or $1.00 if you use your checking account.
+The credit card fee is 2.75% or $1.00 if you use your checking account.
 You will be informed of the amount prior to authorizing the charge to your credit card.
-This service is no longer available after January 28.
+This service is only available from December 1 - January 31 each year.
 See FAQ's below for information specific to the City of Fitchburg.

 Lottery Credits

 Do you qualify for a lottery credit?
-Check out our video: https://youtu.be/Wxw-5fVF1Gw
+Check out this poster provided by the WI Department of Revenue: https://www.revenue.wi.gov/Documents/LGC-Info.pdf or check out our video: https://youtu.be/Wxw-5fVF1Gw

-To qualify for a lottery credit you must own your home and use it as your primary residence as of January 1, 2023.
-If your home was newly built and completed after January 1, 2023, your tax bill does not qualify for a credit in 2023.
+To qualify for a lottery credit you must own your home and use it as your primary residence as of January 1, 2025.
+If your home was newly built and completed after January 1, 2025, your tax bill does not qualify for a credit in 2025.
+It is best to apply for the credit using the Lottery and Gaming Credit Online Application Portal.
+Apply online

 First Dollar Credit